Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 -----------

-This section is intended to provide the very basic steps required to integrate the *Stream Oriented GE Kurento's* framework into applications.
+This section is intended to provide the very basic steps required to integrate the *Kurento* framework into applications.

 Basic Setup
 ~~~~~~~~~~~